Wildlife conservation: Wildlife Monitoring

 Monitoring of wildlife populations is an important part of conservation because it allows managers to gather information about the status of threatened species and to measure the effectiveness of management strategies.
 Monitoring can be local, regional, or range-wide, and can include one or many distinct populations.
 Metrics commonly gathered during monitoring include population numbers, geographic distribution, and genetic diversity, although many other metrics may be used.

 Monitoring methods can be categorized as either "direct" or "indirect".
 Direct methods rely on directly seeing or hearing the animals, whereas indirect methods rely on "signs" that indicate the animals are present.
 For terrestrial vertebrates, common direct monitoring methods include direct observation, mark-recapture, transects, and variable plot surveys.
 Indirect methods include track stations, fecal counts, food removal, open or closed burrow-opening counts, burrow counts, runaway counts, knockdown cards, snow tracks, or responses to audio calls.

 For large, terrestrial vertebrates, a popular method is to use camera traps for population estimation along with mark-recapture techniques.
 This method has been used successfully with tigers, black bears and numerous other species.
 Trail cameras can be triggered remotely and automatically via sound, infrared sensors, etc. Computer vision-based animal individual re-identification methods have been developed to automate such sight-resight calculations.
 Mark-recapture methods are also used with genetic data from non-invasive hair or fecal samples.
 Such information can be analyzed independently or in conjunction with photographic methods to get a more complete picture of population viability.

+When designing a wildlife monitoring strategy, it is important to minimize harm to the animal and implement the 3Rs principles (Replacement, Reduction, Refinement).
+In wildlife research, this can be done through the use of non-invasive methods, sharing samples and data with other research groups, or optimizing traps to prevent injuries.